e2/gem-checkout/README.md

 -v, --version VERSION
 ```

-The version of the gem to you want to hack on - the repo and revision will be discovered.
+The version of the gem to you want to checkout sources for.
 (If you don't provide this option, the latest version will be used).

 ## Troubleshooting